CyrexEnterprise/elastic-event-js/README.md

 - [simple-click](http://cloudoki.github.io/elastic-event-js/examples/simple-click/):
 A simple click event and query by identity

 - [track-mouse](http://cloudoki.github.io/elastic-event-js/examples/track-mouse/): An example were the mouse movement and clicks are tracked and queried.
+More details on this example on this [blog post](http://blog.cloudoki.com/event-logging-elasticsearch/).

 To run the examples locally you can serve them with: